-As a medical school dedicated since its inception to the healthcare needs of eastern Virginia, EVMS shows preference to applicants from the Commonwealth of Virginia, especially legal residents of Hampton Roads.
-For an applicant to be considered as an in-state Virginia resident for tuition purposes, the applicant must have legally domiciled in the Commonwealth of Virginia for a least one year prior to matriculation and must fulfill other requirements to confirm Virginia residency.
+As a medical school dedicated since its inception to the healthcare needs of Eastern Virginia, EVMS shows a preference for applicants from the Commonwealth of Virginia, especially legal residents of Hampton Roads.
+For an applicant to be considered as an in-state Virginia resident for tuition purposes, the applicant must have been legally domiciled in the Commonwealth of Virginia for a least one year before matriculation and must fulfill other requirements to confirm Virginia residency.

-Applications from out-of-state students who have strong academic credentials and the personal traits valued by EVMS are also encouraged to apply.
-Applicants from rural or other underserved regions and those who have been disadvantaged or underrepresented for economic, racial or social reasons, and who possess the motivation and aptitude required for the study of medicine, are also strongly encouraged to apply.
+Applications from out-of-state students who have strong academic credentials and the attributes valued by EVMS are also encouraged to apply.
+Applicants from rural or other underserved regions and individuals who have been disadvantaged or underrepresented for economic, racial, or social reasons, and who possess the motivation and aptitude required for the study of medicine, are also strongly encouraged to apply.

-Applicants who are enrolled or are planning to enroll in a degree-seeking graduate program must fulfill the degree requirements for that program prior to matriculating at EVMS.
+Applicants who are enrolled or are planning to enroll in a degree-seeking EVMS program must fulfill the degree requirements for that program before matriculation.

 - Biology (with labs) 1 year